workadventure/workadventure/contrib/helm/workadventure-k8s/README.md

 ## Configuration

+The chart is designed to work out of the box with the minimum required configuration.

+The two compulsory parameters you need to provide are:
+- the `domainName` parameter that should point to the domain name that will host WorkAdventure.
+- the `m̀apstorage.secretEnv.AUTHENTICATION_PASSWORD` parameter that you should set to a password to access the map-storage container.

+> [!NOTE]
+> Please note that this chart does not provide SSL certificates generation by default.
+> It is your responsibility to ensure certificates are correctly handled (either by providing
+> one in an appropriate secret, by using CertManager to generate certificates automatically
+> or by using Traefik as a reverse proxy properly configured to generate certificates).

-Since the original Container images are completely configured via environment variables, this Helm chart have to use the same approach.
-Theres is a corresponding `xxx-secret-env.yaml` file and a `xxx-env.yaml` file, which contains all environments variables.
-There are many pre initialized variables in the template files.
-Additional entries can be easely added in the corresponding sections of the values file.
+There is a corresponding `xxx-secret-env.yaml` file and a `xxx-env.yaml` file, which contains all environments variables.
+There are many pre initialized variables in the template files (all variables relative to the URLs).
+Additional entries can be easily added in the corresponding sections of the values file.

 There are the `commonEnv` and `commonSecretEnv` sections, which are used in all services.

+If you don't provide a `secretKey` (used to encode JWT tokens), the image will generate one for you.

-Please use the original [docker-compose file](https://github.com/workadventure/workadventure/blob/master/contrib/docker/docker-compose.prod.yaml) for reference.
-Look at the [original configuration template](https://github.com/workadventure/workadventure/blob/master/contrib/docker/.env.prod.template) for more informations about the available variables.
+Please use the original [docker-compose file](../../docker/docker-compose.prod.yaml) for reference.
+Look at the [original configuration template](../../docker/.env.prod.template) for more informations about the available variables.

 ## Upload your map